Jxrom/Jxrom/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: jeromemarbebe@gmail.com
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I'm a big fan of Dota
+- ⚡ Fun fact: I'm a big fan of The Script

 ### Languages and Tools: